John Kessler (naval historian): Midshipman and master mate on Alliance

-The emboldened Lieutenant Hacker resumed command and followed Barry's orders not to surrender.
+An emboldened Hacker resumed command and followed Barry's orders not to surrender.
 Soon the wind returned, allowing Alliance to sail and take control of the fight.
 In minutes, her broadsides changed the momentum of the battle.

-One British captain was killed; soon the surviving British captain Sampson Edwards, surrendered both ships.
-Kessler brought Edwards aboard the Alliance to Barry's cabin.
+Trepassey's captain James Smyth was soon killed, and eventually Atalanta's captain Sampson Edwards surrendered both ships.
+Kessler brought Edwards aboard Alliance to Barry's cabin.
 When Edwards offered Barry his sword, he refused, simply saying “I return it to you, Sir – you have merited it and your King ought to give you a better ship – here is my cabin at your service, use it as if your own.”
-Throughout the war, Barry's treatment of prisoners was exemplary, and could be considered a paradigm for the standard of behavior accepted by today's United States military under similar circumstances.
-The Alliance continued cruising the Atlantic, its campaign, capturing a host of prizes.
-By war's end, Barry had promoted Kessler to Master's Mate.
+Barry sent Trepassey as a cartel to Halifax, Nova Scotia, while Atalanta was recaptured by the British three days after parting ways with Alliance.
+By the war's end, Barry had promoted Kessler to Master's Mate.

-The Treaty of Paris signaled the end of the American Revolution.
+The Treaty of Paris signaled the end of the American Revolutionary War.
 Barry had captured the first enemy ship of the American Revolution and, on March 10, 1783, fought the last sea battle of the American Revolution.
 The Alliance’s arrival in Providence on March 25, 1783, signaled the end of Kessler's service in America's Continental Navy.

 Early chronicler of American navy history

-Captain Barry was arguably the most brilliant and courageous sailing ship master of his time.
-He accumulated a superior knowledge of the sailing ship, its routes, and ports.
-He would develop techniques for the development of fast, maneuverable, sailing ships of war.
+Captain Barry was arguably one of the most skilled and capable sailing ship masters of his time.
 His outside communications were direct, succinct, and effective, but not effusive.
 He had self-confidence and courage in his knowledge of the sailing ship and its environment, but was not self-promoting, or arrogant.

-It would fall to future researchers and writers, to establish John Barry's exemplary war accomplishments and place in American history.
+It would fall to future researchers and writers, to establish John Barry's exemplary war accomplishments and place in American naval history.
 Barry and Kessler had become trusted friends during America's struggle for independence.
 They both resided in the Philadelphia area in the years following the American Revolutionary War and maintained their friendship.
 After Barry's death, their mutual friend John Brown teamed with Kessler to write early sketches of Barry's life for a magazine publication, Port Folio.
 Kessler's autobiographical sketch and his writings on Barry are on file at the Pennsylvania State Archives.
 Since 1903, they have been used as a foundational reference for early American naval history and four biographers of Captain John Barry.